ikonomov/DiabloX/README.md

    * The game name and application ID for Discord have been changed to DiabloX.
    * GameID, Stash and character files have been assigned unique names and identifiers to prevent issues with different builds.
    * The game difficulty info has been moved from the automap to the version info pop-up message (hotkey `V`).
-   * Help menu will be replaced by a list of shrine descriptions for each character that kills Diablo at least once.
+   * Help menu has been replaced by a list of shrine descriptions available after reaching character level 17.
    * [Keyboard controls](https://github.com/ikonomov/DiabloX/wiki/Keyboard-Controls):
-      * Help: H [F1]
+      * Shrine List: D [Help: F1]
       * Quick Save: G [F2]
       * Quick Spells: F1-F8 [F5-F8]
       * Pause: Pause [P]